How medical information about you may be used and disclosed;

 For example:

-A bill may be sent to your or a third-party payer.
+A bill may be sent to you or a third-party payer.
 The information on or accompanying the bill may include information that identifies you, as well as your diagnosis, procedures, and supplies used.

 We will use your health information for regular health operations.